JsonBoolCompact¶

 Architecture¶

-is implemented using NaN-boxing:
+JsonBoolCompact is implemented using NaN-boxing:

 - Storage: Single 64-bit double with

-bit pattern - Singleton: Two immortal instances (one for true, one for false)
+TRUE_NANorFALSE_NANbit pattern - Singleton: Two immortal instances (one for true, one for false)

 - Lifetime: Never deallocated (created during static initialization)